TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 **Raspberry Pi 400:** To accommodate three other Raspberry Pi computers such as the Pi 400, whilst using only one 500GB SSD in an M.2 external enclosure, I partitioned the 500GB SSD into four partitions - three 50GB primary partitions for the raspberry pi root file system, and the rest as a 350GB FAT32 partition which holds video and the audio files and various Raspberry Pi related documents.
 Doing it this way enables me to plug the SSD into another computer and then synchronize it with my music and video collection and Raspberry Pi documentation, on the other computer.
 For all three Raspberry Pi computers I stll use an SDCard as the boot partition, and they respectively booot /dev/sda1, /dev/sda2, and /dev/sda3.

-The reason why I made three 50GB partitions is because I use the same SSD for three different Pi computers - a Rpi 4B with an Audio DAC (see the very last section here), a [**Raspberry Pi 400**](https://github.com/TobiasVanDyk/TobiasVanDyk), and another RPi sed to test SPI LCD hats.
+The reason why I made three 50GB partitions is because I use the same SSD for three different Pi computers - a Rpi 4B with an Audio DAC (left picture below, and see the last section here), a [**Raspberry Pi 400**](https://github.com/TobiasVanDyk/TobiasVanDyk) (middle and right picture below), and another RPi sed to test SPI LCD hats.
 They one use /dev/sda1 to /dev/sda3 as their root file system where the SDCard boot cmdline.txt then refers to these three.

 I can then plug the drive into a windows PC and
 (1) Use Macrium Reflect Free to make backups of the ext4 partitions 1 to 3.
 It is one of the few Windows imaging apps that support ext4 partitions.